cowprotocol/docs/docs/cow-protocol/reference/core/auctions/schema.md

 ## Solutions (output)

 The response of a solver engine is a dictionary that contains all the information that is needed to execute the proposed solution.
 There is a single key, "solutions", that maps to a list of proposed solutions; this means that a solver can propose multiple solutions.
-The simplest possible solution is the _empty solution_, which corresponds to the case where no orders are executed, and corresponds to the empty list, and looks as follows:
+The simplest possible response is the _empty solution_, which corresponds to the case where no orders are executed, and is described by the empty list as follows:

 ```json
 {